-Many people who lived in Forest Hill in southeast Fort Worth during the second half of the twentieth century remember it.
+Many people who lived in southeast Fort Worth during the second half of the twentieth century remember it.
 Most of them remember it vaguely.
 A few of them remember it vividly.
 But whether vaguely or vividly, they remember the looming stone house on Foard Street more with questions than answers.

 But a few questions can be answered.
 Those answers tell a story of oil barons, the Ku Klux Klan, a prominent philanthropist, Miss Fort Worth, a country music performer, and horses and cows and Cats.